 Like all modern streaming services, Disney+ allows you to stream directly from Disneyplus.com (opens in new tab) on Windows, MacOS, and Chrome OS computers (sorry, Linux).
 You can't download videos for offline playback when streaming through the browser, but you have some handy keyboard controls.

 If you're on a Chromebook, keep in mind you'll probably have it error out the first time you try to watch, but after a quick refresh, it should work just fine.
 Chromebooks are also the only laptops that can download videos for offline playback because Chromebooks can also use the Android app via Google Play.

 Most people want to stream on a bigger screen to enjoy Disney+ with their friends and family, and that means supporting the gaming and entertainment consoles that we use now more than ever.
 Support for Android TV, Roku devices, Google Chromecast, Apple TV and Fire TV devices has been here since launch day.

-On the gaming console side, both the PlayStation 4 series and Xbox One series are supported right now, as well as the new PS5 and Xbox Series X and Series S consoles.
+On the gaming console side, both the PlayStation 5 and Xbox Series X/S consoles are supported right now, as well as last-gen devices like the PS4 and Xbox One.
 I honestly believe that gaming consoles are the best for watching Disney+ because you can use your controller triggers to fast forward and rewind more easily than using the on-screen controls.

 No mobile consoles are currently supported on the mobile console side of the equation, although Disney has hinted at bringing Disney+ to Nintendo Switch in the future.
 We have no concrete timeline on when it could launch on Switch, though.